SRUJANKS99/National-Project-Management-main/README.md

 |Sqlite3 / Mysql|
 |Bootstrap v4.5.0|

-# Main Idea
-- The primary objective is to bring together students and their projects exclusively from various colleges, universities, schools, and institutions.
-- Students can register and log in, or they can try the demo user to explore all available projects.
-- Form Teams: Assign Team Leaders and Team Members.
-- Create Projects: Specify Project Details, Deadline, Technology Stack, and Progress.
-- Create Tasks: Team leaders can assign tasks to everyone, while members can self-assign tasks.
-- View all projects and their details created by students across Bharat.
-- Comment Section

 # Installion & Usage
 ## Make sure you have the following installed:
 - Python3
-## Add the Database if you need mysql at https://github.com/Akshay-Arjun/National-Project-Management/blob/895ca43cc50b7edfb105d751329e596b2d2706c7/national-pm/local_settings.py#L31
-## Change email settings ( this is used for reset password emails sent to users ) at https://github.com/Akshay-Arjun/National-Project-Management/blob/895ca43cc50b7edfb105d751329e596b2d2706c7/national-pm/local_settings.py#L45

 ## 1. **Clone the repository:**

 ## 2. Create a virtual environment (optional but recommended):